aristotelis96/thesis-branch-prediciton-ml/README.md

 models on predicting H2P branches found accross the trace.

-In order to speed things up, the script parses the history and evaluates models when reaching a `batch` thresehold (ideally the script tried to calculate the maximum available batchSize that can fit inside the GPU).
+In order to speed things up, the script parses the history and evaluates models when reaching a `batch` threshold (ideally the script tries to calculate the maximum available batchSize that can fit inside the GPU).

 The result is stored in two different folders.
 * `src/outputs/[benchmark]/resultStats/[model]` contains